shrkw/unlock_sesame_by_nfc/README.md

-# Unlock SESAME Smart Key by NFC Tag
+# Unlock SESAME Smart Lock by NFC Tag

 Confirmed on: